-- Set u the experiment as in Fig. 2.
-Connect the negative pole of the anode supply via the 2-mm socket. - Apply the heater voltage and wait about 1 minute for the heater temperature to achieve thermal stability - Apply an anode voltage of 4 kV. - Determine the diameter D of the diffraction rings.
+- Set u the experiment as in Fig. 2. - Apply the heater voltage and wait about 1 minute for the heater temperature to achieve thermal stability - Apply an anode voltage of 4 kV. - Determine the diameter D of the diffraction rings.